Plain English

 RSI (Relative Strength Index)

-RSI is a momentum indicator that measures how fast a stock's price has been rising or falling on a scale of 0 to 100.
-It…
+RSI is a momentum indicator that measures how fast a stock's price is moving up or down on a scale of 0 to 100.
+You'll s…

 SMA (Simple Moving Average)

-A Simple Moving Average (SMA) is the average price of a stock over a specific number of recent days.
-You calculate it by…
+A Simple Moving Average (SMA) is the average price of a stock over a set number of recent days.
+You calculate it by addi…

 Stage 1 (Base)

-Stage 1 (Base) is the quiet period when a stock's price moves sideways or slightly up after a significant decline, build…
+Stage 1 (Base) is the quiet period when a stock builds a foundation after a decline, moving sideways in a relatively nar…

 Stage 2 (Advancing)